PEA consultants

 The bottom line is that independent consultants have a role to play and should be part of all owner’s teams, whether be on the Board or on an Advisory Panel.
 The independent consultants can be selected based on their technical specialization (i.e. exploration, resource modelling, mining, metallurgy, environmental) and provide valuable part time guidance to the company.

 The caveat is to ensure that the consultant is technically capable.
-I have seen instances where certain members of the advisory panel gave poor advice.
-Others on the panel would see it, but not say anything out of professional courtesy.
+I have seen instances where certain members of the advisory panel gave poor advice. perhaps they weren’t that technically capable but simply friends with some of the management.
+Unfortunately other advisors would see these limitations, but not say anything out of professional courtesy.

 Note: You can sign up for the KJK mailing list to get notified when new blogs are posted.
 Follow me on Twitter at @KJKLtd for updates and insights.